 Q: Can we start the CSS Profile one day and complete it another?

 A: Absolutely.
 Once you start your CSS Profile, just be sure to save your information before you exit the application (just click the Save and Continue button).
 You can log back in anytime (and several times) to add additional data before you submit it.

-A: Colleges must use the federally calculated EFC to determine how much federal financial aid you can receive, but will use your CSS Profile information to determine your institutional EFC and the institutional financial aid (the aid funded by the college) to offer you.
+A: Colleges must use the federally calculated Student Aid Index (SAI) to determine how much federal financial aid you can receive, but will use your CSS Profile information to determine the institutional financial aid (the aid funded by the college) to offer you.

 Q: Do I need to do two CSS Profiles for my two children?
 With two accounts?

 A: Yes, exactly.
 If you have two children applying for financial aid, you'll need to do a CSS Profile for each child (even though all parent information will be the same), and you'll need to sign in under a different account for each child.
 If you're a noncustodial parent, you will need to set up two student accounts with your own parent data, and use two different email addresses, one for each account.

 Q: How do we report 529 accounts on the CSS Profile?